csmu-cenr/biomartian/README.md

 * Add options to list possible species and possible gene types per species
 * Allow files without header for index column (how?)
+* Add input separator argument; infer by default
+* Add argument to tell whether file includes header or not.
+* Allow both header name and column number to indicate column to convert

 # Issues